zhullyb/monyhar/monyhar/docs/lldbinit.md

 # Usage of tools/lldb/lldbinit.py

-Usage of Chromium's [lldbinit.py](../tools/lldb/lldbinit.py) is recommended when debugging with lldb.
+Usage of Monyhar's [lldbinit.py](../tools/lldb/lldbinit.py) is recommended when debugging with lldb.
 This is necessary for source-level debugging when `strip_absolute_paths_from_debug_symbols` is enabled [this is the default].